Can Watching Fish Improve Patient’s Nutritional Intake?

 You’ll need something passive yet engaging to help with eating, and observing a fish tank can be that activity.

-By focusing on stimuli like the unhurried fish, the sound of the humming filter, and the sight of the deep blue water, Alzheimer’s patients feel more “in the moment.”
+By focusing on stimuli like the unhurried fish, the sound of the humming filter, and the sight of the deep blue water, Alzheimer’s patients can feel more “in the moment”, which often reduces behaviors that may have kept them from eating before.

 Experience a Soothing Fish Tank in Your Dining Room